Key Takeaways:

 “The ability to run ‘what if’ scenarios is significant in our business.
 For example, if a supplier increases their prices by 3%, we need to determine how this will affect our inventory value.
 And with such large inventory numbers, you can understand the need to uncover any anomalies before we apply calculations of that sort across all our stock.”

-• Ongoing automated data quality checks and enforced data governance rules ensure only clean data enters the ERP system as employees populate it
+- Ongoing data quality: Automated data quality checks and enforced data governance rules ensure only clean data enters the ERP system as employees populate it

 Read the full case study